onlyquake/xonotic-wiki/Shared-libraries-(buildfiles).md

 Darkplaces loads `libtheora.dylib`

 # libogg
-libogg is used as container in cl_capturevideo
+libogg is used for the container in cl_capturevideo

 ### Windows
 Darkplaces loads `libogg-0.dll` or `libogg.dll` or `ogg.dll`